mjpagan/TrueNAS/TrueNAS in Azure.md

    $$
    33285996544~bytes / 1048576~bytes = 31,744~bytes = 31~GiB
    $$
    If the result was not a whole number we'd need to resize the VHD.
-IN this case it is a whole number so it is a valid VHD.
+In this case, it is a whole number so it is a valid VHD.
 Now we can use PowerShell or Azure Storage Explorer to upload the VHD to your Resource Group of choice as a managed disk.

 ### Creating the VM